Tatane trial resumes tomorrow

-FICKSBURG - The trial of seven policemen accused of murdering Free State protestor Andries Tatane was postponed to March 2013 in the Ficksburg Regional Court.
+FICKSBURG - The trial of seven police officers accused of murdering activist Andries Tatane was postponed in the Ficksburg Regional Court on Monday, due to equipment malfunction.

 Video footage shows Tatane dying after being beaten by officers during a service delivery protest in April 2011.